captdam/DD-40/Communication/README-L1.md

 ![Cable implementation](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/cable-4.jpg "Cable implementation")

 4 - Securing the aviation plug.
 The rubber ring located in the tail of the aviation plug's body should now tightly attached to the cable's outer layer to prevent water inleaking.
-To prevent water inleaking from the end of the shriking tube, applying a piece of aluminum foil tape to seal the cable.
+To prevent water inleaking from the end of the shirking tube, applying a piece of aluminum foil tape to seal the cable.

 ![Cable implementation](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/cable-5.jpg "Cable implementation")

-5 - For a better waterproofing profermance, filling the aviation plug with silicon glue.
+5 - For a better waterproofing performance, filling the aviation plug with silicon glue.
 After doing this, it is no longer possible to open the plug to modify the connection.
-However, it seems like the wire connection in the plug will never be modified in the furture.
+However, it seems like the wire connection in the plug will never be modified in the future.